- Created on the 7 February, 2017.

 In addition to its role in metabolic control, there is evidence that it can be important in neuroendocrine signalling, reproduction and is a powerful inhibitor of bone formation.
 There are many other factors which can regulate leptin action apart from the amount of body fat include: glucocorticoids, insulin, sex hormones and catecholamines.
-The standard product used in this ELISA assay is recombinant human leptin.
+The standard product used in the following leptin ELISA kit is recombinant human leptin.

-The minimum sensitivity detection limit of leptin using this human leptin ELISA kit was approximately < 10.0 pg/ml.
-The dynamic assay range for this kit is 62.5 – 4000.0 pg/ml.
+The minimum sensitivity detection limit of leptin using current human leptin ELISA kit was approximately < 10.0 pg/ml.
+The dynamic range for this assay is 62.5 – 4000.0 pg/ml.

 - Serum Leptin level is a regulator of bone mass.
 Proc.
 Nat.
 Acad.
 Sci.
 (2004) 101: 3258-3263.
 Elefteriou, F., et al.

 - Nonadipose tissue production of Leptin: Leptin as a novel placenta-derived hormone in humans.
 Nature Med.
 (1997) 3: 1029-1033.
 Masuzaki, H., et al.